ethangclark/bar/README.md

 As an implication of the above: All columns should be limited to null | boolean | number | string values.
 This lets us make nice assumptions.
 (Can revisit this, but if we do, want to make sure we think through it thoroughly.)

+# A note on the controller pattern

+Controllers should not affect anything outside of the core CRUD objects they're abstractly designed for except through `enqueueSideEffect` callbacks (which can publish events to the FE using descendentPubSub)

 # Create T3 App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.